Topology and Localizations in a 2D Su-Schrieffer-Heeger Model with Domain Walls, Quasi-periodic Disorder and Periodic Hopping Modulations: Introduction

-The paper is organized as follows.
-In Section II, the formulation of the $2D$ SSH model is given.
-This section also discusses the features of edge and corner states for various dimerization strengths.
+The paper is organized as follows. {We start with the formulation of the $2D$ SSH model in the Section II.
+It also discusses many hitherto overlooked minute details} of edge and corner states for various dimerization strengths.
 Section III discusses the implication of introducing domain walls of different kinds in such systems.
 There the numerical results for ZES and in-gap states are analyzed in detail.
-The effect of quasiperiodic disorders is discussed in the follwing section IV.
+The effect of quasiperiodic disorders is discussed in the following section IV.
 In section V, we consider other commensurate variation of hopping periodicity given by $\theta_x=\theta_y=\pi/2$ and $\theta_x=\pi,~\theta_y=\pi/2$ (to be defined later) and provides a comparative analysis of them with the usual 2D SSH hopping variations.
-Finally, in Section VI, we summarize the findings to conclude our work and mention about the practicability of the problem and its future possibilities in the field of topological quantum computation.
+Finally, in Section VI, we summarize the findings to conclude our work and mention about the practicability of the problem and its future possibilities.